william-galvin/chess/README.md

   * [Next Steps / TODOs](https://github.com/william-galvin/chess/edit/main/README.md#next-steps--todos)

 ## Installation and Usage
 This repo is not meant to be immediately usable in its current form.
-Theoretically, you could download `NN.pt` and `chess_bot.exe` and use direct a chess GUI to the `.exe` and it *might* work.
+Theoretically, you could download `NN.pt` and `chess_bot.exe` and direct a chess GUI to the `.exe` and it *might* work.

 ## Motivation
 I wanted to start learning several things, all at once, with very little prior experience in any of them: Rust, Machine Learning, and being good at chess.
 I also had a $300 Google Cloud credit to spend, and what better way to do that than spending weeks training the same models over and over again, anxiously tweaking the hyperparameters?